-Manager (Provider Eligibility and Accreditation) Medicare Australia PO Box 1001 Tuggeranong ACT 2901.
+Manager Provider Eligibility and Accreditation Section Medicare and Veterans Branch The Department of Human Services PO Box 1001 Tuggeranong ACT 2901.

-The date of termination may not be earlier than 30 days after the date on which the notice is served.
+The date of termination may not be earlier than 30 days after the day on which the notice is served.